Yash-Singh-Pathania/yash-singh-pathania.github.io/_posts/2024-09-11-free_at_ucd.md

 ---

-*Free at UCD* is just a bunch of kids coming together and code  a  project aimed at helping University College Dublin (UCD) students find free food giveaways across the campus.
-Launched just a day ago, the platform has already garnered over **100 active users**, demonstrating the significant demand and utility of such a service among students.
+*Free at UCD* started as a collaborative student project at University College Dublin (UCD) to help students find free food giveaways across campus.
+What began as a simple idea has evolved into a robust crowd-sourced web application serving **400-500 daily sessions**, with AWS EC2 + RDS deployment and an innovative OpenCV-based Instagram scraper for automated data ingestion.

 ![Free at UCD Banner](/images/Freeatucd.png)